Chapter 5. Blindness

 The package installs both libraries and utilities.
 The translation utility is lou_translate(1).

-The following example demonstrates how to translate the FreeBSD Accessibility Handbook in Braille with English Grade 2 translation table and the unicode.dis diplay table.
+The following example demonstrates how to transcribe the text FreeBSD Accessibility Handbook into Braille with English Grade 2 translation table and the unicode.dis display table.
 The final output is Braille encoded as Unicode dot patterns.

 % echo "FreeBSD Accessibility Handbook" | lou_translate -f unicode.dis,en-us-g2.ctb